oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/15-downgrade-pdb/downgrade-pdb.md

     ```
     </details>

-5. Ensure that the `COMPATIBLE` parameter is still set at the old release setting.
+5. Ensure that the `COMPATIBLE` parameter is still set at the old release setting, *19.0.0*.

     ```
     <copy>